 Each division is a double-round all-play-all: each team plays every other team twice, once at home and once away.

-This season, each Division will have seven teams, so each team will play twelve matches, six home and six away.
+This season, Divisions 1 and 2 will have seven teams each, so each team will play twelve matches, six home and six away.
+Division 3 has only six teams, so each will play ten matches.
 Each season starts in the autumn and finishes in early summer the following year.
-(Normally the first matches are played in September, but the League did not operate in 2020/21 due to the COVID-19 pandemic, and the 2021/22 season is starting a bit late due to the challenges of resumption.)

-Hendon’s home matches will all be played on Thursday nights, starting at 7:30pm at our new venue, The Holly Bush pub in Hampstead (22 Holly Mount, London NW3 6SG).
+Hendon’s home matches will all be played on Thursday nights, starting at 7:30pm at our home venue, the Cumberland Club (25 Alvanley Gardens, London NW6 1JD).

 Away matches will be played at the venues of other clubs in the League, which are spread across London.
 The full list of clubs in this season’s competition, besides Hendon, are as follows (with approximate locations if it isn’t obvious from the club’s name):